How to Nominate

 - Completed nominations must be received electronically or postmarked by Wednesday, January 20, 2016.

-- The 2016 list will be announced at our RevitalizeWA Preservation and Main Street Conference in April 2016.
+- The 2016 list will be announced at our RevitalizeWA Preservation and Main Street Conference on April 26, 2016.

 - There must be a degree of endangerment by owner neglect, proposed demolition, rezoning, or redevelopment, and/or other human or environmental factors.